Bar vs Liquid Soap: Natural Benefits & Differences by Ollie Skincare

 -

-May contain additional moisturizers and fragrances
+May contain additional moisturizers, fragrances, and other additives

 The pH Puzzle

 Bar Soap: Typically has a higher pH (around 9-10), which can be more alkaline than your skin's natural pH.
+This higher pH can contribute to dry skin for some users.

 Liquid Soap: Usually formulated to be closer to your skin's natural pH (around 5.5-6.5), making it potentially less drying for some people.